Doomlazer/SQ3-TUCR-EPP/README.md

 <img src="pics/pet.png"  width="600" alt="The Virtual Pet next to Roger.">

 Work in Progress: The player starts with the "Pet" inventory item.
-Once activated, it follows Roger around and has some very, basic AI behaviors.
+Once activated, it follows Roger around and has some very basic AI behaviors.

-On initialization you can name the pet any word that is not already in the SQ3 vocab (names already recognized by the SCI0 parser are invalid).
+On initialization you can name the pet any word that is not already in the SQ3 vocab (words already recognized by the SCI0 parser are invalid).

 Pet can be activated/deactivated as desired.
 Typing the pet's name brings up command options, such as FOLLOW, STAY and MORPH.

-Morph with cycle through the three different pet styles (see insert image above).
-The starting style is chosen randomly, so use the morph to select your preference.
+'Morph' will cycle through the three different pet styles (see insert image above).
+The inital style is chosen randomly at the start of a new game, so use the morph to select your preference.

 This is a draft version: Pet art, style variations and commands are likely to change.
+The pet will likely show up in inappropriate screens or out of scale until it's been fully debugged.

 ### AstroChicken Fighting